 Why This Matters

-CPU scheduling is the heart of how an operating system manages process execution—it's the traffic controller deciding which process gets the CPU and for how long.
-You're being tested on understanding the tradeoffs each algorithm makes between throughput, response time, fairness, and overhead.
-These concepts appear repeatedly in exam questions about system performance, process management, and operating system design decisions.
+CPU scheduling is how an operating system decides which process gets the CPU and for how long.
+It's the core mechanism behind process management, and every scheduling algorithm makes tradeoffs between throughput, response time, fairness, and overhead.

-Don't just memorize algorithm names and definitions.
+Don't just memorize algorithm names.
 Know why each algorithm exists, what problem it solves, and what new problems it creates.
-When you see an exam question about scheduling, you should immediately think: Is this about minimizing wait time?
+When you see a scheduling question, ask yourself: Is this about minimizing wait time?
 Preventing starvation?
 Balancing fairness with efficiency?
-The algorithm you choose—and how you justify it—demonstrates real understanding.
+The algorithm you choose, and how you justify it, shows real understanding.

 Non-Preemptive Algorithms

-These algorithms let a process run to completion (or until it voluntarily yields).
-Once the CPU is assigned, it stays assigned.
+These algorithms let a process run until it finishes or voluntarily yields the CPU.
+Once assigned, the CPU stays assigned.
 The scheduler only makes decisions when a process terminates or blocks.

 First-Come, First-Served (FCFS)

-• Simplest scheduling algorithm—processes execute in arrival order, like a basic queue data structure
+- Simplest scheduling algorithm.
+Processes execute in arrival order, just like a basic FIFO queue.

-• Non-preemptive by nature, making it unsuitable for interactive systems where responsiveness matters
+- Non-preemptive by nature, making it a poor choice for interactive systems where responsiveness matters.

 Shortest Job First (SJF)